SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 ## Online Documentation and JSDOC Code Documentation

-JSDOC is an API documentation generator for Javascript, that utilizes comments to generate websites, output documentation to JSON format, and add documentation on hover on code editors and IDEs like \gls{vscode}.
+JSDOC is an API documentation generator for Javascript that utilizes comments to generate websites, output documentation to JSON format, and add documentation on hover on code editors and IDEs like \gls{vscode} (\ref{sid}).

 ![Documentation on Hover](./Medien/Documentation on Hover.png){#sid .sclass width=516px height=163px}